bitnami/charts/bitnami/discourse/README.md

 It also packages [Bitnami Postgresql](https://github.com/bitnami/charts/tree/main/bitnami/postgresql) and [Bitnami Redis&reg;](https://github.com/bitnami/charts/tree/main/bitnami/redis) which are required as databases for the Discourse application.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.

-Looking to use Discoursereg; in production?
-Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.

 ## Prerequisites